Spectral embedding and the latent geometry of multipartite networks: Real data

 \section{Real data}

-In this section we show the results of applying Algorithm~\ref{alg:clustering} to a multipartite network representing associations between biomedical entities belonging to six groups (Figure~\ref{fig:biomedical_network_diagram}): drugs, diseases, targets, pathways, variant locations and haplotypes.
-The associations were inferred from several biological databases \cite{wishart2006drugbank,belleau2008bio2rdf,goh2007human,kanehisa2000kegg, hewett2002pharmgkb}, and the dataset we use was introduced and detailed in \cite{zong2021drug}.
-Code to reproduce the analysis in this section is available at \href{https://github.com/alexandermodell/multipartite\_clustering}{\texttt{ {github.com/alexandermodell/multipartite\_clustering}}}.
+Here we apply Algorithm~\ref{alg:clustering} to a multipartite network representing associations between biomedical entities of six distinct types (Figure~\ref{fig:biomedical_network_diagram}): drugs, diseases, targets, pathways, variant locations and haplotypes.
+Figure~\ref{fig:biomedical_network_diagram} shows a schematic of the topology of the data.
+The associations were inferred from several biological databases: Drugbank \citep{wishart2006drugbank}, Kyoto Encyclopedia of Genes and Genomes (KEGG) \citep{kanehisa2000kegg}, PharmGKB \citep{hewett2002pharmgkb} and the Human Disease network \citep{goh2007human}.
+A superset of the dataset we use was introduced and detailed in \citet{zong2021drug}.

-Algorithm~\ref{alg:clustering} will be applied in the following configuration: we implement the optional spherical projection step (line 6); we use a regularized variant of the normalized Laplacian matrix \cite{chaudhuri2012spectral, amini2013pseudo} as input, in which the degree matrix is inflated to $\+D + \tau \+I$, with $\tau$ set to the average degree, as recommended in \cite{qin2013regularized}; we use the method of \cite{zhu2006automatic} for rank selection (lines 1 and 4); finally, at the clustering step (line 7), we remove nodes with degree less than five.
+We apply Algorithm~\ref{alg:clustering} to the graph, implementing Laplacian normalisation as described in Remark~\ref{remark:adj_rescaling} with $\tau$ equal the average degree of the graph as recommended in \citet{qin2013regularized}.
+We use the elbow method of \citet{zhu2006automatic} for ambient and intrinsic dimension selection, implement the optional spherical projection step, and select the number of communities in each block equal to the intrinsic dimension estimates under the assumption of a full-rank degree-corrected stochastic block model.
+In addition, we do not include nodes of degree less than five in the clustering steps, on the basis that there is not enough signal in their positions for them to be accurately clustered.

-The left panel of Figure~\ref{fig:scree_plots} shows the first 1000 singular values of the regularized Laplacian and the dimension ($\hat D=214$) selected by the method of \cite{zhu2006automatic} in line 1.
-The remaining panels show the singular values of the ambient embedding of each node group.
-The black lines show the intrinsic dimension selected in line 4 and the dashed line shows $\min\{\hat p,\hat q\}$, which is always larger, as predicted by Lemma~\ref{lemma:subspacec_dimension}.
+The left panel of Figure~\ref{fig:scree_plots} shows the first 1000 singular values of the regularized Laplacian and the dimension ($\hat r=214$) selected by the elbow method of \citet{zhu2006automatic}.
+The remaining panels show the singular values of the ambient embedding of each node type.
+The black lines show the intrinsic dimension selected by the elbow method and the dashed line shows $\min\{\hat p,\hat q\}$, which is always larger, as predicted by Lemma~\ref{lemma:subspacec_dimension}.

-The intrinsic dimension selected also acts as an estimate of the number of communities in the group.
-So, in the first group, Drugs, we apply $k$-means with $61$ clusters.
-In the Drug and Pathway groups, each item has associated labels, obtained from the DrugBank \cite{wishart2006drugbank} and KEGG \cite{kanehisa2000kegg} databases, which we use as left-out information to interpret and evaluate the clustering obtained.
+The intrinsic dimension selected also acts as an estimate of the number of communities of that type.
+Drug and Pathway nodes each have associated labels, obtained from the DrugBank \citep{wishart2006drugbank} and KEGG \citep{kanehisa2000kegg} databases, respectively, which we use as held-out information to interpret and evaluate the clustering obtained.